bobvoorneveld/Coding-Challenges/CC035-Traveling Salesperson/README.md

 - Add locations by clicking somewhere in the scene.
 - Reset the locations by hitting the spacebar.
+- Flashing of background when path improves.
-- The starting point is always the first added point.
-(A salesperson has a starting location doesn't he?)
+- The route is a loop.

-TODO:

-- Genetic algorithm

 The original video for this challenge on [YouTube](https://www.youtube.com/watch?v=BAejnwN4Ccw)